iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/aspnet-filter-dependency-injection.md

 }
 ```

 This allows us to move the authorization logic to a shared piece of code, to cut down on reuse and keep our controller endpoints clean.
 The big downside to this approach is that we can't use Dependency Injection.
-If we add a Constructor to the Attribute, we'll have to pass it a value when we define the controller.
+If we add a constructor with arguments to the Attribute, we'll have to pass a value for those arguments when we add the attribute to a class/method.

-Let's say we wanted to pass in an ILogger so we could capture telemetry in our Authorization code.
+Let's say we wanted to pass in an `ILogger` so we could capture telemetry in our Authorization code.
 In our Controller we could inject it:

 ```cs
 public class SuperAwesomeController : ControllerBase